 Transfer Your Balance

-Keep in mind that introductory offers are temporary by nature, and your 0% APR deal will expire at the end of the offer period.
-Once your offer ends, any remaining balance from your balance transfer will be subject to the default balance transfer APR, which is typically the same as — or higher than — the card’s new purchase APR.
+Keep in mind that introductory offers are temporary by nature, and your zero percent APR deal will expire at the end of the offer period.
+Once your offer ends, any remaining balance from your balance transfer will be subject to the default balance transfer APR, which is typically the same as—or higher than—the card’s new purchase APR.
 You can find the balance transfer APR listed in your cardholder agreement.

 Another thing to consider before making a balance transfer is the potential balance transfer fee.
-The receiving credit card (the card to which you transfer your balance) will typically charge a balance transfer fee for the service, which usually runs between 3% and 5% of the total transferred amount.
+The receiving credit card (the card to which you transfer your balance) will typically charge a balance transfer fee for the service, which usually runs between three and five percent of the total transferred amount.
 Depending on your interest rates and balance, a balance transfer can easily be worth the fee, but do the math for your own situation before proceeding.

 Consolidate Your Credit Card Debt